 Picking a stroller with safety and comfort features

-Reclining seats are helpful—babies building sitting skills may need a tilt for support.
+Reclining seats are especially useful.
+Babies who are still building sitting strength may need a slight tilt for support.
 Shock-absorbing wheels make rides smoother on rough paths.
 A canopy helps with shade and weather.
-Always check the stroller’s age and weight limits to ensure it’s safe for your baby.
+Always check the stroller’s age and weight limits to make sure it’s right for your baby.

 Setting up the stroller for the first use